swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 and the old, less verbose, API would eventually need to be deprecated.

 ## Acknowledgments
-I would like to thank @jamieQ for initial guidance and continued feedback, as well as @phausler, @FranzBusch, annd @ktoso for their feedback.
+I would like to thank @jamieQ for initial guidance and continued feedback, as well as @FranzBusch, @ktoso, and @phausler for their feedback.